Is All-Clad cookware worth it? Why is it so expensive? What makes All-Clad better than other brands?

 Before I get into the details of what makes All-Clad cookware different and whether the high prices are justified, let’s first examine the products and the various options available.

 In 2020, All-Clad overhauled its cookware collections.
 They discontinued the C4 Copper, Master Chef, LTD, and Thomas Keller collections while introducing a new ceramic collection, FusionTec, a revamped version of its best-selling D3 cookware, D3 Everyday, and a new innovative lightweight collection, G5 Graphite Core.
+All-Clad discontinued the FusionTec collection in late 2023 and added the NS Pro collection in 2024.

 In this section, I’ll walk through each collection available today and briefly highly what makes it unique.